Monday, March 31, 2025

 In the humanist philosophy that governs public education curriculum and objectives, God's existence is not acknowledged.
 There's no specific declaration that he does not exist, but leaving out any mention of the power that created humanity, including human free will, from curriculum objectives, leaves out everything that comes with acknowledging the existence of God, including the moral principles that are part of the practice of the Christian faith.
 What that means, is that students are taught that human beings have the ability to save themselves from their problems, which we call by the old fashioned term, sin.

 If there is no statement that acknowledges the existence of God, then that completely changes the way we teach children about human origins.
-And that's where evolution comes in.
+And that's where teaching the theory of evolution as fact comes in.
 If there is no creator God, then the door is open to scientific theory when it comes to explaining human origins.
 When God's existence is not assured, then human origins are left up to chance.
-And it slips in because humanism, and evolution, are not, by definition, "religious beliefs," they are secular beliefs.
-And because they do not meet the definition of "religion," from a court interpreted constitutional position, they are welcome to come in and fill the vacuum in educational philosophy of our public education system.

 We Teach That God Exists, He Created Us, He Redeems Us, He Empowers Us